Selected Archive Recordings

 (Also performed on this concert were the 5 Shaker Songs, some of Christian Wolff's Excercises, and a Barbara Benary duet for fretless guitar and clarinet.)

-tooaytoods, (two second pieces) realized on a diskclavier, by kyle gann (who also entered the first few into sibelius from my original pencil scores). the first 12 (piano, some guitar realizations) are available from frog peak
+tooaytoods (piano) realized on a diskclavier, by kyle gann (who entered the first few into sibelius from my original pencil scores). the first 12 (piano, some guitar realizations) are available from frog peak

 (the numbering may have changed for these pieces in the published version. these recordings were made by kyle in june 2004, in his office at bard college).
-There are now 13 such pieces (including the four abetoods, and iiivxii for 12 cellos and winds)
+There are now morepieces (including the four abetoods, and iiivxii for 12 cellos and winds, and guitar arrangements by Toon Callier)

 live performance (premiere) of tooaytoods #1, 2, 3, 5, 8, 9, 11, by Reiko Harigaya, Dartmouth College Festival of New Musics, April 26, 2005.